Azure/azure-quickstart-templates/azure-resource-optimization-toolkit/README.md

 <img src="http://armviz.io/visualizebutton.png"/>
 </a>

 Important!
 A bootstrap runbook can take up to 15 minutes to complete setting up your Azure Automation account.
 Before you use ARO Toolkit, validate that the Azure Run As account has been created as show below.
-If not, follow the steps in Appendix D
+If not, follow the steps in Appendix D.

     <img src="https://raw.githubusercontent.com/toddrob/azure-quickstart-templates/aro-toolkit/azure-resource-optimization-toolkit/images/AROToolkit/validateRunAs.png">